quelgar/scala-uv/README.md

 The libuv file I/O functions support use of multiple buffers at once. scala-uv provides the `IOVector` type for working with multiple buffers with varying amoutns of data.

-scala-uv provides a shortcut for allocating, using and freeing `FileReq` objects, *if you are doing blocking I/O*: `FileReq.use`.
+scala-uv provides a shortcut for allocating, using and freeing `FileReq` objects, if you are doing *blocking* I/O: `FileReq.use`.

 ```scala
 // writes the C string pointed to by `cText` to a file